 Every attempt is made to ensure that information is coded accurately.
 Our resources do not permit us to check printouts before transmission to you.
-Please notify ADRAC of any suspected errors.
+Please notify us of any suspected errors.

 Drug safety monitoring is a dynamic process.
-Additional information is often sought by the Adverse Drug Reactions Advisory Committee.
-Note that the reports provided are subject to amendment by ADRAC without notice.
+We often seek additional information on cases.
+Note that the reports provided are subject to amendment without notice.